 It’s not an automatic setup though; you’ll have to use a smartphone or tablet app to customise the input for each game you play.
 The upside is that the app will provide real-time feedback based on usage to help you optimise your layout and get the best possible performance from your setup.
 Not bad for a pretty ordinary-looking dongle, right?

 The downside?
-It’s pretty expensive at £119.99 in the UK and $124.99 in the US, especially when you consider that official keyboard and mouse support is coming soon.
-But hey, if you don’t want to wait, the XIM Apex looks like the ideal option!
+It’s pretty expensive at £119.99 in the UK and $124.99 in the US, especially when you consider that official keyboard and mouse support is available for select games.
+But hey, if you don’t want to wait for devs to offer support for your favourite game, the XIM Apex looks like the ideal option!